marblespls/hello-world/README.md

 # hello-world

-my introduction to the coding world! :)
+Hi!

+I am looking forward to learning more about computer science. :)